-4.17 Freedom of conscience
+60 Freedom of conscience

-- (1) Every person has the right to freedom of conscience, which includes- - (a) freedom of thought, opinion, religion or belief; and - (b) freedom to practise and propagate and give expression to their thought, opinion, religion or belief, whether in public or in private and whether alone or together with others. - (2) No person may be compelled to take an oath that is contrary to their religion or belief or to take an oath in a manner that is contrary to their religion or belief. - (3) Parents and guardians of minor children have the right to determine, in accordance with their beliefs, the moral and religious upbringing of their children, provided they do not prejudice the rights to which their children are entitled under this Constitution, including their rights to education, health, safety and welfare. - (4) Any religious community may establish institutions where religious instruction may be given, even if the institution receives a subsidy or other financial assistance from the State.
+Every person has the right to freedom of conscience, which includes--

+- (a) freedom of thought, opinion, religion or belief; and - (b) freedom to practise and propagate and give expression to their thought, opinion, religion or belief, whether in public or in private and whether alone or together with others.

+No person may be compelled to take an oath that is contrary to their religion or belief or to take an oath in a manner that is contrary to their religion or belief.

+Parents and guardians of minor children have the right to determine, in accordance with their beliefs, the moral and religious upbringing of their children, provided they do not prejudice the rights to which their children are entitled under this Constitution, including their rights to education, health, safety and welfare.

+Any religious community may establish institutions where religious instruction may be given, even if the institution receives a subsidy or other financial assistance from the State.

-4.18 Freedom of expression and freedom of the media
+61 Freedom of expression and freedom of the media

-- (1) Every person has the right to freedom of expression, which includes- - (a) freedom to seek, receive and communicate ideas and other information; - (b) freedom of artistic expression and scientific research and creativity; and - (c) academic freedom. - (2) Every person is entitled to freedom of the press and other media of communication, which freedom includes protection of the confidentiality of journalists' sources of information. - (3) Broadcasting and other electronic media of communication have freedom of establishment, subject only to licensing procedures that- - (a) are necessary to regulate the airwaves and other forms of signal distribution; and - (b) are independent of control by government or by political or commercial interests. - (4) All State-owned media of communication must- - (a) be free to determine independently the editorial content of their broadcasts or other communications; - (b) be impartial; and - (c) afford fair opportunity for the presentation of divergent views and dissenting opinions. - (5) Freedom of expression and freedom of the press do not include-
+Every person has the right to freedom of expression, which includes--

+- (a) freedom to seek, receive and communicate ideas and other information; - (b) freedom of artistic expression and scientific research and creativity; and - (c) academic freedom.

+Every person is entitled to freedom of the media, which freedom includes protection of the confidentiality of journalists' sources of information.

+Broadcasting and other electronic media of communication have freedom of establishment, subject only to State licensing procedures that--

+- (a) are necessary to regulate the airwaves and other forms of signal distribution; and - (b) are independent of control by government or by political or commercial interests.

+All State-owned media of communication must--

+- (a) be free to determine independently the editorial content of their broadcasts or other communications; - (b) be impartial; and - (c) afford fair opportunity for the presentation of divergent views and dissenting opinions.

+Freedom of expression and freedom of the media exclude--
-- (a) incitement to violence;

-- (b) advocacy of hatred or hate speech; or

-- (c) malicious injury to a person's reputation.
+- (a) incitement to violence; - (b) advocacy of hatred or hate speech; - (c) malicious injury to a person's reputation or dignity; or - (d) malicious or unwarranted breach of a person's right to privacy.

-4.19 Access to information
+62 Access to information

-- (1) Every citizen or resident of Zimbabwe, including the Zimbabwean press and other media of communication, has the right of access to- - (a) any information held by all the State and institutions and agencies of government at every level, in so far as the information is required for the exercise or protection of a right or in the interests of public accountability; - (b) information held by any other person, in so far as the information is required for the exercise or protection of a right. - (2) Every person has a right to the correction of information, or the deletion of untrue, erroneous or misleading information, which is held by the State or any institution or agency of the government at any level, and which relates to that person. - (3) Legislation must be enacted to give effect to this right, but may restrict access to information in the interests of defence, public security or professional confidentiality, to the extent that the restriction is fair, reasonable, necessary and justifiable in an open, just and democratic society based on human dignity, equality and freedom.
+Every Zimbabwean citizen or permanent resident, including juristic persons and the Zimbabwean media, has the right of access to any information held by the State or by any institution or agency of government at every level, in so far as the information is required in the interests of public accountability.

+Every person, including the Zimbabwean media, has the right of access to any information held by any person, including the State, in so far as the information is required for the exercise or protection of a right.

+Every person has a right to the correction of information, or the deletion of untrue, erroneous or misleading information, which is held by the State or any institution or agency of the government at any level, and which relates to that person.

+Legislation must be enacted to give effect to this right, but may restrict access to information in the interests of defence, public security or professional confidentiality, to the extent that the restriction is fair, reasonable, necessary and justifiable in a democratic society based on openness, justice, human dignity, equality and freedom.

-4.20 Language and culture
+63 Language and culture

-Every person has the right-
+Every person has the right--